I’ve No Idea

 That damn thing is just wrong.
 Wrong!

-It’s so unexpected I’m surprised that I’m getting emotional about it.
-I’m scared, angry, frustrated at not being able to identify it, and hurt that my wife would put something like that in there.
+It’s so unexpected, so unrecognizable, and I’m surprised that I’m getting emotional about it.
+I’m scared, angry, frustrated at not being able to identify it, and hurt: that my wife would put something like that in there.

 What kind of person would do that?

 Oh for fuck sake, what the hell is wrong with Me?
 With all of the great years we’ve been together, Lucy loves me, that’s a fact.
-Last week when I slipped in the rain and cracked my head, hell, she was the one crying.
+A few days ago when I slipped in the rain and cracked my head, hell, she was the one crying.

 Now I’m kinda glad I’m alone.
 No one can see me turn into such a sniveling baby over some spoiled food in the fridge.
 Jesus, dude.
 Get a grip!